lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 ## Using the Configuration file

-Note for RepRap firmware users: You have to make your changes using the config_rrf.ini file and rename it to config.ini before you copy it to the TFT.
+NOTE for RepRap firmware users: You have to make your changes using the config_rrf.ini file and rename it to config.ini before you copy it to the TFT.

-The Firmware can be modified by changing the **config.ini** (or the renamed config_rrf.ini) file from: [`Copy to SD Card root directory to update`](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/tree/master/Copy%20to%20SD%20Card%20root%20directory%20to%20update) using a simple text editor (make sure to use UTF encoding).
+The firmware can be modified by changing the **config.ini** (or the renamed config_rrf.ini) file from: [`Copy to SD Card root directory to update`](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/tree/master/Copy%20to%20SD%20Card%20root%20directory%20to%20update) using a simple text editor (make sure to use UTF encoding).

 Once saved, it can be uploaded without the need to upload the firmware or the TFT folder again, as long as the firmware and the config file are from the same version.